BostonGlobe/globe-graphic-template/README.md

 Changes to any file in the `src` folder will trigger your browser to reload.

+### Multiple iframes
+In `methode.jpt`, replace all occurences of **${storyID}-1** with incrementing numbers for each additional graphic.
+So if you have two graphics, the second should be **${storyID}-2**.
+There are two places, one near the top and one near the bottom.

+In general, it is unwise to reuse a jpt in multiple articles.
+Changing this number in a jpt will cause it to disappear from previously published articles.

 ### How to include javascript libraries
 Here is a list of the currently available libraries: